Read more about InAlienable.

 If you are living in the United States as an immigrant, even as a permanent resident, a criminal conviction can get you deported.
 Over the last 20 years the range of crimes that make one deportable has expanded, and even low level offenses can now lead to removal proceedings.
 In Philadelphia, the DA’s office has looked for ways seek convictions without triggering deportation proceedings for low level crimes.
 The office has added a staff specialist named Caleb Arnold to handle this work.

-The move is in line with under the progressive DA, who has made it a priority to examine the collateral consequences of criminal charges on defendants.
+The move is in line with other new policies under the progressive DA, who has made it a priority to examine the collateral consequences of criminal charges on defendants.
 During Krasner’s tenure, the DA’s office has also stopped charging low-level marijuana possession cases and no longer pursues prostitution charges against sex workers with fewer than two convictions.

 In their first year on the job, Arnold said they consulted on around 300 cases and recommended changing plea deals in 120 of them.
 The remaining cases are either still open, had no immigration consequence, or were too serious to change.
 Arnold does not consider high-level offenses, such as homicides and sex crimes.